mansonmyr/Quick-IF-Line-Profiler/README.md

 - TIFF support is limited to 2-, 3-, and 4-channel files.
 - TIFF data types are limited to `uint8` and `uint16`.
 - Rolling-ball subtraction is a browser-side approximation intended for interactive profiling in this app.
+---

+# Disclaimer
+This repository was a Vibe Coding Project for non-coding specialist (like me).
+This project was developed using a combination of open computational platforms and AI-assisted coding tools:
+	•	Codex

+# Citation
+If you use this software, please cite it as: K.H.,Ooi.(2026).Probabilistic_Colocalization_Estimator. version: 1.0.0. date-released: 2026-04-04.https://github.com/mansonmyr/Probabilistic_Colocalization_Estimator